 Is vegetarian food available in Bhutan?

-Yes, there is an ample vegetarian restaurant and hotels in Bhutan.
+Yes, there is ample vegetarian restaurants and hotels in Bhutan.
 Check out Khurle, Red rice, Puta and jaju, which are pure vegetarian Bhutanese food to taste.
 Most of the Bhutanese dishes are similar to Nepalese and Tibetan food like momo, thukpa etc.

 How much does food cost in Bhutan?